Updated: Nov 11, 2022

-A. Actual Cash Value-Actual cash value in California means fair market value unless otherwise specified in the regulation.
-An item's fair market value is the dollar sum that a prospective buyer and seller are prepared to pay and is fairly informed about the asset.
+A. Actual Cash Value - Actual cash value in California means fair market value unless otherwise specified in the regulation.
+An item's fair market value is the dollar sum a prospective buyer and seller are prepared to pay and fairly informed about the asset.
 They must behave in their own best interests and be free from undue pressure to make transactions.

 Q. What is the provision for appraisals?

 A. Most regular plans have an assessment clause, which can be useful in the event of a disagreement over the amount offered by the insurance provider for your vehicle's total loss settlement.
 To see if it includes one, read your regulation.
 Any of you may request an assessment under this clause.
 Each party picks a professional appraiser.
 The assessors then select a neutral umpire.
 If the appraisers can not achieve a mutually agreed sum, their discrepancies are sent to the assessor.
 A sum settled upon by any two is binding.
 Each group pays its assessor; the fee for the assessor is shared.

 Q. How is it prepared for the check or draft?